fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 !!! warning
     This is needed because the temperature probe is a resistive sensor – more cable → more resistance!

-!!! danger "You need an additional calibrated probe or something of known temperature (boiling water)"
+!!! danger "Reference"
-    You will need another temperature probe that is already calibrated for this.
+    You will need another temperature probe or something of known temperature (like boiling water) that is already calibrated for this.
 Make sure both are stable before issuing calibration commands!

+#### Single point calibration

 * Read the **reference probe** multiple times until the reading is stable.
 Write down the value: